zwettemaan/TightenerDocs/Docs/Aspects/Installing.md

 Uninstalling is done by running the `uninstall.command` or `uninstall.bat` script.

-You can also install a copy of the License Manager.
-Make sure to switch License Manager to developer mode in order to create a developer account.
+You can also install a copy of the PluginInstaller.
+Make sure to switch PluginInstaller to developer mode in order to create a developer account.

 ## Human Readable